 - cashbooks for recording payments in and out

 - petty cash books for smaller purchases

-- · wagebooks for employees' pay records.
+- wage books for employees' pay records.

-With these three types of record books you can run your business as well as meeting most of your tax responsibilities.
+With these 3 types of record books you can run your business as well as meeting most of your tax responsibilities.
 We'll take you through setting up and using each book.

 Many businesses use computerised bookkeeping systems.
-There are a number of accounting and bookkeeping packages available built on the basic principles of manual bookkeeping.
+There are several accounting and bookkeeping packages available built on the basic principles of manual bookkeeping.